Cathy Cozzarelli

 Dr. Cozzarelli has also investigated the personal and situational factors that affect how individuals cope with stressful life events.
 Much of this research has been devoted to exploring factors that influence women's post-abortion adjustment, such as religiosity, self-esteem, social support, and exposure to anti-abortion picketing.

 One last area of Dr. Cozzarelli's research focuses on attitudes toward poor people.
-She has recently begun to examine the content and affective tone of Americans' attitudes toward poor people, and the attributions that middle-class Americans make for poverty in men and women.
+She has examined the content and affective tone of Americans' attitudes toward poor people, and the attributions that middle-class Americans make for poverty in men and women.

 Journal Articles: